Reuse Reduce Recycle more with us!

 Let's get creative.

 We ensure our packaging is 100% plastic free and easily recyclable.
 Not to mention, our bags are 100% recycled from plastic bottles and at the end of its life it can be fully recycled.
-But we also know that sometimes we all want to go beyond this to help the planet - so, we've put together some fun ways of reusing and upcycling our mailing boxes, sleeves and more!
+We also know that sometimes we all want to go above and beyond to help the planet - so, we've put together some fun ways of reusing and upcycling our mailing boxes, sleeves and more!

 Our MAILING CARTON is made using sustainable paper resource, printed with vegetable based oil.
 We even use kraft paper tape which can be recycled together with the carton.